stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 Here, we have what Repa calls “delayed arrays”.
 Note that the function `rangea` allows to create arrays which have elements filled with their indices.
-This is for simplicity, in a real library to work with arrays we would want to complement the delayed arrays with real ones that hold all the data in memory in adjoined addresses and allow for fast indexing, but for the demonstration of fusion we can do without “real” arrays.
+This is for simplicity, in a real array library we would want to complement the delayed arrays with real ones that hold all the data in memory in adjoined addresses and allow for fast indexing, but for the demonstration of fusion we can do without “real” arrays.

 Now if you take a look at `mapa`, it doesn't really do anything but making the indexing function just a little bit more complex, so we don't create any